hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 This TerraformStaging stage does a few things:

-- Sync from S3: this task will download artifacts from previous pipeline to the agent.
-Since this pipeline has previous pipeline (TerraformCommit) as one of the materials, it has access to previous pipeline label through one of the environment variable (`GO_DEPENDENCY_LABEL_TERRAFORMMODULESYNCEDTOS3`).
+- Sync from S3: this task downloads artifacts from previous stage to the agent.
+Since this GoCD pipeline has previous pipeline (TerraformCommit) as one of the materials, it has access to previous pipeline label through one of the environment variable (`GO_DEPENDENCY_LABEL_TERRAFORMMODULESYNCEDTOS3`).
 We can use this environment variable to figure out which folder in S3 to download artifacts.
-This works but quite fragile and can be broken quite easily if the structure of previous pipeline label changes or if we restructure build pipeline.
+This works but is quite fragile and is easily broken if format of previous pipeline label changes or if we restructure build pipeline.
 In a real world usage, I would use a more robust way to find out this folder name, .e.g. approaches from this article [Pass variables to other pipelines](https://support.thoughtworks.com/hc/en-us/articles/213254026-Pass-variables-to-other-pipelines)
 - Terraform Init: this step configures the backend file to be used for Staging environment using `backend.tfvars`
 - Terraform Apply: this is the actual step that makes changes to Staging EC2 server.
 Below is the script that is called by this task: